 The Holstein Night promotes the Holstein breed in Wallonia.
-Today we are taking innovative steps by responding to the requirements of livestock farmers and our partners.
-The Holstein Night is a Benelux Open competition that is unparalleled in Europe.
+We are constantly innovating to meet the expectations of breeders and our partners.
+Today, Holstein Night is an OPEN competition, the first of its kind in Europe.

-« Our ambition is motivated by a desire to stand up for a positive image of Wallonian dairy genetics both abroad and at home. »
+" Our ambition is motivated by a desire to defend a positive image of Walloon dairy genetics both in our country and abroad. "

-We are all driven by the same passion: cattle farming and the Holstein breed.
-The Holstein Night is an opportunity to provide Wallonian cattle farmers with the chance to display the quality of their animals for an audience of professionals from all four corners of Benelux and further afield.
-It is a showcase for our cattle breeding.
+We are all driven by the same passion: breeding and the Holstein breed.
+The Holstein Night is an opportunity for Walloon breeders to showcase the quality of their animals to an audience of professionals from all over the Benelux, France and elsewhere.
+It is a showcase for our breeding.

 Download our 2018 activity report